 That doesn’t sound very encouraging, thought Maria.

-Oh, that sounds even worse.
-“Does he say anything good about it?” asked Maria.
+Oh, that sounds even worse, thought Maria.
+“Does he say anything good about it?” she asked.

 One morning, Maria was walking with Gabriel as they had arranged to meet for coffee while he was in Waldmeer.
 They decided not to go to Maria’s workplace, Waldmeer Corner Store and Cafe.
 There was only one other decent cafe in town.
 As Farkas no longer went to the cafe Maria worked in, he got his coffee from the other cafe and was walking out the door as Gabriel and Maria were walking in.